silvacms/documentation/source/silva/buildout.rst

 Installing Paster and ZopeSkel
 ``````````````````````````````

-First you need to install Setuptools which is needed to install
+First you need to install :term:`Setuptools` which is needed to
-:term:`ZopeSkel`.
-On Unix systems, this can be installed through your
+install :term:`ZopeSkel`.
+On Unix systems, this can be installed
-operating system package manager, for example on Ubuntu / Debian
+through your operating system package manager, for example on Ubuntu /
-systems, you can do:
+Debian systems, you can do:

 .. code-block:: sh